 IN/ARCH Study Grants

-IN/ARCH – Istituto Nazionale di Architettura will offer two study grants, each worth € 2,950.00, as coverage of 50% of the cost of the registration fee.
+IN/ARCH – Istituto Nazionale di Architettura will offer two study grants, each worth € 2,500.00, as partial coverage of the registration fees.

 Candidates wishing to apply for these study grants must forward the following information via email to: email@example.com: